 CSD 620.
 Seminar in Audiology (Research Proposal).
-1-3 credits.

 This course provides students the opportunity to explore research questions in various areas of audiology, to develop hypotheses and design appropriate research methodology.
 The expectation at the conclusion of the course is that students will have designed a research proposal that can provide a foundation for dissertation research.